lojikil/urlquery_python_api/README.md

 API Key
 =======

-If you have an API Key, put it in apikey.py with the variable name 'key'.
+If you have an API Key, put it in a config file, and pass it into the API methods via the `apikey` parameter.

 Gzip
 ====

-To get the responses of the api gzip'ed, change 'gzip_default' to True.
+To get the responses of the api gzip'ed, set the `gzip` parameter to `True`.

 Dependencies
 ============

-If `pip` is available, any prerequirements may be added via the usual "requirements" dance:
+If `pip` is available, any prerequisites may be added via the usual "requirements" dance:

 `pip install -r requirements.txt`